merubin/dartSweetLibs/README.md

 8. What is the history of this technology?
   Dart was unveiled at the GOTO conference in Aarhus, Denmark, October 10–12, 2011.
 The project was founded by Lars Bak and Kasper Lund.
   - Who built it and why?
-Google built it to address its issues with building large WebStorm web apps like gmail and google docs.
+Google built it to address its issues with building large web apps like gmail and google docs.
   - Who is maintaining it?
     Google and other companies have been using Dart for years.
 The SDK alone has hundreds of commits each month, and a new release every 6 weeks.
 Through all the activity, the API stays stable.